vadim-za/zt4i-libs/cc/doc/details/trees.md

 ### A closure-container-callback

 The callback is a container (typically a struct, possibly a union, unlikely an enum) object with a method of a predefined name and expected function signature.
-The callback is invoked by calling this method on the said struct object:
+The callback is invoked by calling this method on the said container object:
 ```
     // The following code assumes that there is an
     // 'alloc' local variable defined above, containing